Tim-Siu/reft-exp/README.md

 | **Qwen2.5-7B-GRPO (ours; step 420)**                                  | **0.92** | 0.93     | 0.98     | 1.00     | 0.98     | 0.90     | 0.85     | 0.79     |

 *Note: first 5 results are from [Logic-RL](https://github.com/Unakar/Logic-RL).
-The last 4 are from our experiments.*
+The last 4 are from our experiments.
+Due to a bug, We used greedy decoding for all evaluation, even for DeepSeek series of models.*

 ---
 <details>